MatejSandor/DesiredCorrectionMobile/README.md

 <p>
 <h3>Camera mode</h3>
 <br>
-Interprets technique and from from a live video feed to evaluate whether the given exercise is being done correctly.
+Interprets technique from a live video feed to evaluate whether the exercise is being done correctly.
 </p>

 </div>